Information Center: Trafficking Survivors Relief Act

 How to Help

 We’re so close to gaining, for the first time, a federal law that will give survivors of human trafficking a pathway to clear their criminal records.
-We need YOUR HELP.
-Here are three ways you can help get this bill passed to support victims and survivors of human trafficking.
+Here are 3 ways you can advocate to support this bill.

 Send a Letter to Congress

-Contact your Members of Congress by sending them an email asking them to support this bill.
-Our online form will identify your Representatives and Senators and provide an email for you to edit and send.
+If you’re interested in contacting your Members of Congress, you can send them an email asking them to support this bill.
+Identify your Representatives and Senators and then use our email template to send them a message.

 Get on the Phone